awesometic/cpp-socket-chat-server-practice/README.md

 ## What this project for

-A simple project for study Modern C++, Makefile and socket communication
+A simple project for study Modern C++, Makefile and socket communication.

+This project also contains its dedicated client program but I hope I can create another one by a different language like Go or Flutter.

 ## The list I'm going to do that I hope